Ride Logistics

 • Riders tent in pairs at each overnight campground.

-• Each pair is responsible for setup, takedown, and campsite reset.
+• Each pair is responsible for setup, takedown, cleanup, and leave-no-trace at every site.

 • Quiet-hours respect and lights-out window for recovery.

-• Water refill and cleanup done before evening debrief ends.
+• Shared kitchen, food bins, and water refill are reset before evening debrief ends.

 • Leave earlier on hotter days.